 Windows do not overlap, they share the screen and you can see several applications operate in multiple windows.
 It's like gadgets taking more importance on the desktop.
 Moreover, gadgets themselves are removed in Windows 8.

 KDE Plasma Active: Immerse yourself in an activity

 Gnome and KDE support another concept of immersive applications for Linux with an interface based on activities.
 Immersed in a task, the user sees on the screen only objects related to this task, programs and documents.

 Plasma Active is based on Qt, a universal framework of user interface for mobile or office, which ensures that the OS can be used on all types of computers, such as Windows 8.

-But Metro uses HTML or XAML, the declarative language Quick Plasma used by KDE is adapted from QML.
+But Modern UI uses HTML or XAML, the declarative language Quick Plasma used by KDE is adapted from QML.

 Chrome and Native Client